totallyquiche/CRUDy/README.md

 ![CRUDy preview](preview.png)

-CRUDy is a PHP framework for classic CRUD sites.
+CRUDy is a proof-of-concept PHP framework with no dependencies.

-There are no dependencies since everything is built from scratch -- you won't find a `composer.json` file here!

-Since CRUDy is focused on easy CRUD scaffolding, there's optional support for connecting to a MySQL database.

 ## But why?